kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/10_Using_Helm/README.md

 Deleting outdated charts
 ```

-If the helm charts are locally, then you can install it like this:
+If the helm charts are local, then you can install it like this:

 ```bash
 $ helm install .